Athearn is a United States manufacturer of model railroad

 box car and Athearn's streamline passenger cars.
 Cox also marketed several Athearn accessories as their own.

-diesel locomotives in train sets starting in 1975.
-These sets consisted of EMD diesels made in Austria by Roco that were
+1975.
+These sets consisted of EMD diesels made in Austria by Roco that were trend-setters in the marketplace, and Atlas

-trend-setters in the marketplace, and Atlas packaged fully assembled Athearn rolling stock that was standard pieces
+packaged fully assembled Athearn rolling stock that was standard pieces from the Athearn line.

 In 1980 Athearn released its version of the Fairbanks-Morse Trainmaster.
 The Athearn